rruiz858/github_api/README.md

 ## Sidekiq
 In order not to have to wait until all of the API calls are complete, Sidekiq is used to asynchronously process all requests.
-All workers can be found under the /app/workers folder
+All workers can be found under the
+`/app/workers` folder of the project

 ## OAuth2
 A ruby wrapper for the OAuth2 specification
 This gem was used to fetch the access_token from Github.
 Once token obtained, the gem(Used Faraday as its HTTP client) to communicate with Github.
-This work can be found under the /lib/github_api folder
-Here you'll be able to see the work I did to build the request, send the response, and paginate the requests.
+This work can be found under the `/lib/github_api` folder of the project Here you'll be able to see the work I did to build the request, send the response, and paginate the requests.

 ## Limitations:
 Github has a great search ability that returns all repositories with conditions that help refine the search.
 The problem that I ran into was that: